trongtb88/rateservice/README.md

 2. Make sure don't have any image mysql is running at port 3306, otherwise you will have 1 error
 3. Make sure don't have any image is running at port 8687, otherwise you will have 1 error
 2. Git clone this repo
-3. Change file .env which is mapped with your config (DB_USER, DB_PASSWORD, DB_HOST), please note uncommment DB_HOST at docker, comment using 127.0.0.1
+3. Change values config at file .env which is mapped with your config (DB_USER, DB_PASSWORD, DB_HOST), please note uncommment DB_HOST at docker, comment using 127.0.0.1
 5. Go to terminal at root of project
 ```sh
    docker-composer up --build